 The most popular area for sailing in Germany is the German Baltic coastline.
 The Baltic Sea is a closed sea with almost no tidal activity and easy access to Scandinavia.
 In summer, a Baltic area is a great option for beginners, family-friendly sailing and for a more relaxing and yet still eventful sailing trip.
 Uncover picturesque islands such as Fehmarn or Rügen, sail alongside the rugged 2000 km long Mecklenburg coastline littered with lighthouses or relax on sandy beaches.

 The northwest part of Germany is a starting point for your sailing adventure in the North Sea.
 We recommend exploring the North Sea when you are a skilful skipper.
-The German North Sea coastline allows you to experience a range of sailing activities - sailing around 14 islands, visiting little harbours and seaside resorts, enjoying sightseeing or getting to know the North Sea through the stomach thanks to plentiful culinary options.
+The German North Sea coastline allows you to experience a range of sailing activities - sailing around 14 islands, visiting little harbors and seaside resorts, enjoying sightseeing or getting to know the North Sea through the stomach thanks to plentiful culinary options.
 Nature lovers will be thrilled to set foot on Frisian islands - the best place to stumble upon seal colonies.

 The northeastern Brandenburg state is covered with more water areas than anywhere else in Germany, and the number of sunny days is above-average.
 The Brandenburg features a variety of sailing holiday tips.
 You can combine routes from lakes to rivers and pass through the bustling city centres of Berlin or Potsdam.